-In Ionia, Michigan, Independence Day this year brought freedom to a young kitten stuck in a fender.
+In Ionia, Michigan, Independence Day 2018 brought freedom to a dehydrated young kitten stuck in a fender.

-During the holiday afternoon, while officers at Ionia Department of Public Safety likely expected to get emergency calls related to fireworks being mishandled, they instead received a call from concerned citizens about a kitten.
+During the holiday afternoon, officers at Ionia Department of Public Safety expected to get emergency calls related to fireworks being mishandled.
+It was quite a surprise when they instead received a call from concerned citizens about a kitten.

 When the officers arrived, they were able to reach into the fender and touch fur.
+But it was just out of their reach.
 Regardless of the meows reported, they couldn’t be 100% sure that is what was heard.
 The possibility the animal could be something other than a kitten deterred the crew from blindly reaching further.

 After investigating more thoroughly, the officers were able to remove the wheel well, finding a small orange kitten in the engine compartment.

-Fireworks and loud noises during 4th of July celebrations can cause many animals severe distress and anxiety, seeking out places to hide.
-The day is actually one recorded to have a higher number of missing animals when they run away, sadly in search of a safe, quiet place.
+Fireworks and loud noises during 4th of July celebrations can cause many animals severe distress and anxiety.
+Many become lost seeking out places to hide.
+The day actually has one the highest reports of lost pets who escaped due to scared animals.

 For this lucky kitten, the day ended safely.